bevacqua/js/README.md

 var plusThree = sum.bind(null, 3);
 ```

 Keep in mind that [function expressions will be hoisted][9] to the top of the scope so it doesn't matter the order they are declared in.
-That being said, you should always keep function declarations at the top level in a scope, and avoid placing them inside conditional statements.
+That being said, you should always keep functions at the top level in a scope, and avoid placing them inside conditional statements.

 ##### Bad